ming71/CV_PaperDaily/README.md

 * Data Augmentation by Pairing Samples for Images Classification
 * How much real data do we actually need: Analyzing object detection performance using synthetic and real data
+* Bag of Freebies for Training Object Detection Neural Networks

 <hr />